 Financial assistance is not cut when a student goes off campus to live.
 Even though you will not be paying the college for your room, Financial Assistance recognizes that you will be paying a landlord for your room.
 The standard room and board amounts will be used by Financial Assistance when building a budget of annual costs for all students, regardless of whether they will live on campus or not.
 Financial assistance is awarded by taking the total annual budget (tuition, fees, standard room and board, personal, books and travel) and deducting the family contribution from it.
 The remainder is called “need”.
 Need is filled with institutional scholarships, grants, outside scholarships, loans, and work-study.
 If you live off campus and have only tuition and fee charges on your bill, it is possible that you will have a credit balance on your student account when your financial assistance has been credited.
 (Work-study does not appear as a credit on the TCNJ bill).
 You will receive a check from the College for the amount of the credit balance.

 Q. What financial assistance issues arise when taking time off from school?

 There are several things to keep in mind if you are on financial assistance and want to take time off.
 Currently, the Stafford Loan grace period is 6 months.
-This means that if you take 6 months off, your grace period is up, and your first loan payment will be due as soon as you graduate, withdraw or drop below 1/2 time (6 credits per semester) enrollment.
+This means that if you take 6 months off, your grace period is up, and your first loan payment will be due as soon as you graduate, withdraw or drop below half-time enrollment.
 If you plan to take a year off, your grace period is up, and your first loan payment will be due in the middle of the year.
 The Perkins Loan has a grace period of 9 months, and is handled similarly.